Employee Onboarding – 22 Simple Ways To Get It Right!

 The Four Phases of Employee Onboarding

 The efficiencies gained from having a dedicated process for your employee onboarding will be seen in increased employee retention and higher tenure (source).
-You can review our four key phases of employee onboarding article as to what each stage of the onboarding process.
+You can review our four key phases of employee onboarding article for each onboarding process stage.

 Phase 1: Pre-onboarding

-A crucial time for your new hires as their uncertainty about there role is at its peak, the phase one begins as soon as a candidate accepts your offer and continues until their first day of joining.
+A crucial time for your new hires as their uncertainty about their role is at its peak; phase one begins as soon as a candidate accepts your offer and continues until their first day of joining.

 Phase 2: Welcoming new hires

-The fuzzy phase of the onboarding experience, dedicated to welcoming new hires to your organization and providing an orientation to help new hires acclimate.
+The fuzzy phase of the onboarding experience is dedicated to welcoming new hires to your organization and providing an orientation to help new hires acclimate.

 Phase 3: Role-specific training

-How successful new employees will be at their job depends on how well you provide the in role specific training.
+How successful new employees will be at their jobs depends on how well you provide role-specific training.
 Without formal training, your employees may not know what it takes to thrive.

 Phase 4: Easing the transition to their new role